divslinger/Android-Merchant-App/TEST_PLAN.md

    * Click 'BACK' button
    * Confirm that it goes back to the 'Payment INPUT' screen
 1. SETTINGS: navigate to screen
-   * launch app & do required setup for Pin code & Payment Target
+   * Launch app & do required setup for Pin code & Payment Target
    * Go to 'Settings' screen
    * Click on device 'Home' button to put the app in background
    * Resume the paused app